jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.markdown

 [docker containers](https://www.docker.com/) are something I use every day and am very comfortable finding, building, and deploying so I figured I would start there.
 The first place I looked was the most popular **public** docker container registry: [docker hub](https://hub.docker.com/).
 I just started blindly searching for anything and everything around `Sensorby`.

 Nothing was coming up there, so I started looking at the VM aspect.
 For this, I started in the cloud provider I am most familiar with: `AWS`.
-I use the console and CLI pretty much every day at work and home.
 To look for virtual machines, I went to `EC2 -> AMI` and began the same blind searching through community VMs.
 Again nothing really came up.

-### The start
+### First clue

 If it was in another cloud providers VM, I was not the correct person to find it, so I started casting a wider net on the container lookup.
 There are other registries as well so I started going through them.

 After running out of things to search in `docker hub`, I moved to look at `quay.io`, but the same nothingness.
-I then had a quick memory that ECR (elastic container registry) had announced changes to their public repository support somewhat recently called _Gallery_.
+I then had a recollection that ECR (elastic container registry) had announced changes to their public repository `Gallery` somewhat recently so I figured I'd look there.
 First search of [`Sensorby`](https://gallery.ecr.aws/?searchTerm=Sensorby) on the public registry and **boom** we had something:

 ![ECR Sensorby search result](/assets/images/sensorby-ecr-gallery.png)